 TIP – Be careful you have the correct destination train station when purchasing your ticket as some cities or towns have multiple train stations and you could find yourself a long way from where you want to be.

 In London and other larger cities and towns, most stations now are ‘closed stations’.
 This means that away from many concourse or reception areas for shops, tickets etc. you have to pass through barriers or ticket checkpoints before you can walk on the platform to catch a train.
 At these, you have to show a valid ticket for travel on that day for all travelling passengers.

 If you are unable to buy a ticket on the day of travel from a smaller unmanned station travelling to a closed station this can be difficult.

 Help is available if you should be caught up like this as the ticket barrier always has a station staff member on duty to help people.
 They will direct you to buy a valid ticket from the ticket office or ticket machine to cover the journey you have taken.

 Good to Know – Staff are usually there to help anyone who might need assistance with the barrier for any reason.
 In my experience, these staff members are usually very knowledgeable and helpful and willing to help.

 ESSENTIAL INFORMATION FOR YOUR DAY OF TRAVEL

 What time should you arrive at the train station on your day of departure?

-Always be very generous with time you allow yourself to get to the station even more so if you are relying on public transport or taxi to get there.
+Always be very generous with the time you allow yourself to get to the station even more so if you are relying on public transport or a taxi to get there.

 At some larger train stations, particularly the big stations such as Birmingham New Street, Manchester Piccadilly, Edinburgh Waverley, and London interchange stations like Euston, Kings Cross, St Pancreas, Marylebone and Paddington you may have quite a walk before you get into the station and onto your platform.
 There may be multiple escalators and stairs to negotiate too.